lexman/tuttle/doc/tutorial_errors.md

 ```

 Tuttle has noticed the change.
 Before running the necessary *processes*, it cleans the workspace by deleting all the
 *resources* that no longer fit with the current workflow.
-Of course tuttle explains exactly what is going to be deleted,
+Notice the tuttle explains exactly what is going to be deleted,
-and even how much time of former processing will be lost!
+and even how long it took to produce everything that will be deleted !

 # Conclusion